Pan-Indianism: Early activism

 The first major recorded action of American Indian activism happened in 1901.
 A Muskogee creek named Chitto Harjo led a rebellion (also known as the Crazy Snake Uprising) against Allotment in Indian Territory.
 He and his followers harassed non-natives as well as natives in favor of Allotment.
-Although this rebellion ended in the arrest of Harjo and his anti-allotment followers (including some Cherokee), the Four Mothers Society for collective political action was formed in 1912.
-This committee took a more formal approach by sending delegates to congress to argue their cause against Allotment.
+Although this rebellion ended in the arrest of Harjo and his anti-allotment followers (including some Cherokee), the Four Mothers Society for Collective Political Action was formed in 1912.
+This committee took a more formal approach by sending delegates to Congress to argue their cause against Allotment.

 Creation of the Office of Economic Opportunity

 The OEO was founded in 1964 as a result of Indian support of Point Four Program, similar to President Truman's Point IV program but adapted to LBJ's War on Poverty.
-OEO created a "symbiotic relationship" with NCAI and Indian Division, making an anti BIA.
-One goal of the OEO was to help Native Americans gain skills and experience that would enable them to move up the bureaucratic ladder, control the OEO programs, become the managers of the OEO programs, decide where the money made by the tribe will go, what programs to make, and get Native land back.
-Some OEO programs that benefit Native Americans are the Job Corps, Neighborhood Youth Corps, Operation Headstart, VISTA, Legal Services and the Community Action Programs.
+OEO created a "symbiotic relationship" with NCAI and the Indian Division, making an anti-BIA.
+One goal of the OEO was to help Native Americans gain skills and experience that would enable them to move up the bureaucratic ladder, control the OEO programs, become the managers of the OEO programs, decide where the money made by the tribe would go, what programs to make, and get Native land back.
+Some OEO programs that benefit Native Americans are the Job Corps, Neighborhood Youth Corps, Operation Headstart, VISTA, Legal Services, and the Community Action Programs.
 The Community Action Programs give tribes "the opportunity to develop and administer their own economic and social programs."
 The OEO also "channel[ed] federal funding directly to tribal governments".
 Tribal governments submit plans for local projects to the Office of Economic Opportunity.
-Once the members of the tribe approved the plan, "the OEO contracted with the tribal government to operate the project", and provided the necessary, budgeted funds.
+Once tribe members approved the plan, "the OEO contracted with the tribal government to operate the project" and provided the necessary budgeted funds.